rmccoy4145/rmccoy4145/README.md

 Hi, I’m Ryan!

-I'm a software developer trying to make everyday better then the previous!
+I'm a software developer trying to make everyday better than the previous!

 <h2> Hey there!
 I’m Ryan.</h2>